 3. Pet Naturals Breath Bites Chews

-These soft chews have a savory flavor and are designed to be given as a daily treat.
-They combine oral care ingredients with botanicals that support digestive health, aiming to address bad breath at its source.
-The chews are easy to portion and can be worked into most feeding routines.
+These soft chews have a savory flavor and are designed for daily use as a treat.
+They combine oral care ingredients with botanicals to support digestive health, aiming to address bad breath at its source.
+The chews are easy to portion and can fit into most feeding routines.

 What We Like: